Skip to main content

 Trade Discounts

 Trade discounts are contractual based on a supplier's SBA with Home Depot and is based on individual M-Vendor numbers.
-Though these are contractual, they are treated like chargebacks within Merchandise Payables.
-Suppliers do have the opportunity to dispute, if found to be invalid.
+Though these are contractual, Home Depot will deduct them like other chargeback types within Merchandise Payables.
+As of May 2024, Home Depot does not allow suppliers to dispute these trade discount chargebacks.

 In general, it is important for suppliers to make sure that their EDI mapping is configured correctly to mitigate trade discount chargebacks, and help increase cash application efficiency.